The recently described Sunda Leopard Cat (Prionailurus javanensis) occurs on the south-east islands of Asia.

 The following websites have well researched and authoritative information on Leopard Cats (includes Mainland Leopard Cat and Sunda Leopard Cat):

-- Leopard Cat Information - Int, Soc. for Endangered Cats (ISEC) and Iriomote Cat
+- Int.
+Soc. for Endangered Cats (ISEC) - Species Overview and Iriomote Cat